openstack/ironic/doc/source/admin/drivers/redfish.rst

     :widths: 25, 15, 15, 90

-    "Destination", "body", "string", "The URI of the destination Event Service" "EventTypes (optional)", "body", "array",  "List of ypes of events that shall be sent to the destination" "Context (optional)", "body", "string", "A client-supplied string that is stored with the event destination subscription"
+    "Destination", "body", "string", "The URI of the destination Event Service" "EventTypes (optional)", "body", "array",  "List of types of events that shall be sent to the destination" "Context (optional)", "body", "string", "A client-supplied string that is stored with the event destination subscription"
     "Protocol (optional)", "body", "string", "The protocol type that the event will use for sending